FFMG/myoddweb.piger/readme.md

   - %0 is the path to the exe, (Actionmonitor.exe).

 **NB**: Any batch files are "**Elevated**" this is because almost all scripts need to be elevated to run.

+If you don't want the script to be elevated, simply create a lua/powershell/python script, (elevated), and call the execute command, (and don't use the elevated variable).

+Look at 'calc.lua' example and replace it with your own batch file.

 ### Example